saitejas-janjur/Alien_Invasion_Game/README.md

 How to play:
 * Use the arrow keys to move left or right.
-* Use the space bar yo shoot bullets.
+* Use the space bar to shoot bullets.
 * Shooting aliens - [Work in progress]

 Open and run the `alien_invasion.py` to get started.